-‘All I want is to be happy.’ – That statement and variations of it crop up again and again in sessions.
+‘All I want is to be happy.’ – That statement and variations of it crop up again and again in counselling sessions.
 It seems clear and reasonable and a completely understandable motive for coming to counselling, but it’s a can that usually does not contain what it says on the label.
 We open it, expecting something nice to eat, and find it’s a can of worms – which is probably not our first choice for supper!
 Forget supper and go fishing!

 How does that work?
 When someone says “All I want is happiness” they are rarely thinking about how happy they are or even how happy they could be.
 On the contrary, they are focusing on not being happy… which probably means that they are leading themselves in precisely the opposite direction to the direction they long to take.
 (See the comments on ‘Attention feeds‘.)